cecentral/cecentral.github.io/source/details.md

     - Test Item Writing
     - Undefined

+---

-- The third letter `(C)` represents the `team type`.
+- `C` ( _character 3_ ) represents the `team type`.

 	- `S`: State
 	- `N`: National

+---

-- The first two numbers `(12)` represent the `fiscal year`.
+- `12` ( _characters 4 & 5_ ) represent the `fiscal year`.

-- The third, fourth, and fifth numbers `(345)` are `assigned sequentially` in the order an activity is created.
+- `345` ( _characters 6,7 & 8_ ) are **assigned sequentially** in the order an activity is created.

-- he sixth, and seventh numbers `(-67)` are `assigned sequentially` in the order an activity's child elements are created.
+- `-67` ( _characters 9, 10 & 11_ ) are **assigned sequentially** in the order an activity's child elements are created.

 **Notes**:

->Once an activity has been created, the value of the "Lock Activity Code" check box will change from *"false"* to *"true"*,
->causing the box to become checked.
+    Once an activity has been created, the value of the "Lock Activity Code" check box will change from "false" to "true", causing the box to become checked.
 When the page refreshes, the "Activity Code Setup" form will be hidden.
-To update an
->activity code you must click on the "Activity Code Setup" link to make the form appear.
-Then the "Lock Activity Code" check
+To update an activity code you must click on the "Activity Code Setup" link to make the form appear.
+Then the
->box must be un-checked.
+    "Lock Activity Code" check box must be un-checked.

-###Title
+##Title

 ---

     Enter a title to use for the activity.

 ---

-###Subtitle
+##Subtitle

 ---

     Enter a short descriptive sentence to enhance the title of the activity.

 ---

-###Keywords
+##Keywords

 ---

     Enter terms you wish to use in the search function of your site.

 ---

-###Accounting Code
+##Accounting Code

 ---

-To be entered by the [`financial officer`](/link-to-glossary-term).
+    To be entered by the financial officer.

 ---

-###Coordinator
+##Coordinator

 ---

-Select an activities and events coordinator from a [`drop-down select box`](/link-to-glossary-term.com).
+    Select an activities and events coordinator from a drop-down select box.

 ---

-###Staff Associate
+##Staff Associate

 ---

-Select an activities and events coordinator from a [`drop-down select box`](/link-to-glossary-term).
+    Select an activities and events coordinator from a drop-down select box.